SABR Digital Library: Nineteenth Century Stars

 Buy the book

-- E-book: Click here to purchase Nineteenth Century Stars for $6.99 from the SABR Store.
+- E-book: Click here to get the e-book edition of Nineteenth Century Stars for $9.99 from the SABR Store.
 Available in PDF, Kindle/MOBI and EPUB formats.

-- Paperback: Click here to get the paperback edition of Nineteenth Century Stars for the special members-only price of $10.00 at Createspace.com.
+- Paperback: Click here to get the paperback edition of Nineteenth Century Stars from the SABR Store ($34.99 includes shipping/tax).